davidtakac/davidtakac.github.io/content/android/stop-writing-interfaces-and-repos-on-autopilot.md

 ---
-title: "Stop Writing Interfaces and Repositories on Autopilot
+title: "Stop Writing Interfaces and Repositories on Autopilot"
-summary: "The best practice of writing repositories and interfaces has been baked into my mind ever since I started with Android development.
-Recently, I learned that this can backfire if you don't really need them"
+summary: "Writing interfaces and repositories for everything is considered a best practice in Android, but I think this can backfire if you don't really need them."
-date: 2023-03-30T19:37:55+02:00
+date: 2023-03-31T11:30:00+02:00
-draft: true
+draft: false
 ---

-The best practice of writing repositories and interfaces has been baked into my mind ever since I started with Android.
-Recently, I learned that this can backfire if you don't really need them.
+Writing interfaces and repositories for everything is considered a best practice in Android, but I think this can backfire if you don't really need them.

 ## The problem
-Let's say we need to create a screen where the user can see and edit his online profile.
+Let's say we need to create a screen where the user can see and edit their online profile.
 No caching, no tests.
 Sounds simple enough, let's start coding.

 First, we need a way for our ViewModel to get the current profile data so that we can display it.
-We don't want it to know anything about the way this is done, and we're using an architecture based on use cases, so we create a use case:
+We don't want it to know anything about how this is done, and we're using an architecture based on use cases, so we create a use case:

 ```kt
 class GetProfile(private val profileRepository: ProfileRepository) {